AbhishekTimalsina/Document-Picture-in-Picture/README.md

 Also the pipWindow value we receive from the promise can be considered equivalent to the global "window" object but for the PIP window.

-To show this can get the width of the PIP window just like a how we can with the global window object.
+To show this, we can get the width of the PIP window just like a how we can with the global window object.

 ```javascript
 console.log(pipWindow.innerHeight, pipWindow.innerWidth);